RCLaurence/LAZ3RUS/README.md

 ## Preparing the bead for fitting
 ### Selecting the area of interest

-To select the area of interest, i.e. the bead, of the now transformed data press the *R* key to activate the bounding box tool.
+To select the area of interest, i.e. the bead, of the now transformed data press the **"R"** key to activate the bounding box tool.
 With the tool active drag and select an area around bead to be fitted.
 The press the **"Crop"** button to crop the data.

 ![4](https://github.com/RCLaurence/LAZ3RUS/blob/main/Images/4.png)